 People would rather work with an average artist who is a great person, than a great artist who is a bad person.
 It’s a really small industry, everyone knows everyone, and we often work in small spaces.
 Take the work seriously, but don’t forget to laugh, take notes, be helpful, and teach what you can.

 Lawrence Zalasky is now the Layout Lead at Method Studios and the techniques he learned at CG Spectrum are ones he still uses today.
-If you’ve always dreamed of getting into the film or games industry, explore our courses and get your career off to the best start!
+If you’ve always dreamed of getting into the film or games industry, explore our animation courses and get your career off to the best start!